aitimis/CodeWars/README.md

-# This repository is dedicated to all my CodeWars solutions :)
+# This repository contains all my CodeWars solutions.